Taxonomy for Awesome Social Agents

 2 Agents and Modeling

-Here are acceptable tags for agents
+Here are acceptable tags for agents field:

 prompting_and_in_context_learning, finetuning, reinforcement_learning, pretraining,